It’s the little subtleties and idiosyncrasies which make life abroad both interesting and a challenge at the same time.

 4. Extreme sensitivity to any kind of draught.
 Germans walk around wearing scarves in June.
 Open windows in offices and on public transport are often frowned upon.
 There seems to be an old wives’ tale widely believed here that you can get sick by not protecting your neck from cold draughts.

-5. Germans like to lecture you and point out if you are doing something wrong or if you are breaking a specific rule.
+5. Unsolicited advice.
+Germans like to berate you for doing something wrong or if you are breaking a specific rule.
 There is a whole lot of truth in the saying “in jeder Deutsche steckt sich ein Polizist”, which roughly translates as “there’s a policeman hiding inside of every German”.

 6. Lack of spontaneity.
 The concept of everything having to be planned and someone being in charge and coordinating proceedings, usually with some or other title to that effect.